RobHolme/vscode-hl7tools/README.md

 >* All GT1 fields after GT1-2

 ### Split HL7 Batch files
 If a single file contains multiple HL7 messages, this function splits each message into a new document.
 Each document is opened in the editor as an untitled file, it will be the user's responsibility to save the files.
+Large batch files will take longer to process.
 * Press F1 --> HL7 Tools: Split HL7 Batch Files.

 ### Send HL7 Message to Remote Host
-This command sends the current message to a remote host (via TCP).
+This command sends the current message to a remote host (via TCP using MLLP framing).
 * Press F1 --> HL7 Tools: Send Message
 * Enter the destination hostname (or IP address) and the port number (Host:Port).

 ![SendMessage](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/SendMessage1.jpg)

 * The status will be displayed in the output window.
-If an ACK is returned it is also displayed.
-If no ack is returned, the connection will time out and close (default timeout is 5 seconds).
+If an ACK message is returned it is also displayed.
+If no ACK is returned, the connection will time out and close (default timeout is 5 seconds).

 ![SendMessage](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/SendMessage2.jpg)